In the spirit of both Cinco de Mayo and the Kentucky Derby, here is a Mexican mint julep cocktail to celebrate them together!

 Traditionally served in a silver julep cup amidst a pile of crushed ice, the mint julep is famous as not only for its dominance of the Derby, but also as the drink of choice on many porches across the American South on a hot summer evening.The Mint Julep is a classic smash cocktail made with bourbon, sugar and mint.

 What is a smash cocktail?
-Smash cocktails are a style of cocktails where a fresh ingredient is muddled or “smashed” to release the essence of the ingredient into the cocktail.
+Smash cocktails are a style of cocktails where a fresh ingredient is muddled or “smashed” to release the essence of the ingredient.
 In the case of the Mint Julep, a pile of fresh mint is muddled with sugar and water, releasing the essential oils of the mint and creating a mint infused simple syrup.

 At this point, the appeal of the Mint Julep in the American South starts to make sense when add in a pile of crushed ice and a nice healthy dose of the South’s favorite spirit, bourbon.
 The Mint Julep is served icy cold (and ideally cold enough to frost the glass or julep cup!) and when made properly, the perfect combination of herbal sweetness that will help beat the heat!